(Last Update: 02/11/2025)

 They are a great choice for those with specific material preferences and a focus on natural, hypoallergenic options.

-Latex mattresses offer a unique blend of comfort and support, suitable for a variety of sleepers.
+Latex mattresses offer a unique blend of comfort and support for various sleepers.

 Pros: